I’ll admit it: as a kid, walking past the soldierly rows of celery in my mom’s garden made me shudder.

 - Water evenly and regularly if Mother Nature doesn’t do it for you.

 Ignoring any of these requirements may result in thin and underdeveloped plants.

 Here are the most popular celery varieties for your home garden:

-The most common stalk celery cultivar grown in the United States, ‘Pascal’ thrives in USDA Hardiness Zones 2-10.
+The most common stalk celery cultivar grown in the United States, ‘Pascal’ thrives in USDA Hardiness Zones 2 to 10.

 Stalks will grow about 12 inches tall, and will be ready to hop into your evening stew after about 130 days.

 This popular variety grows to crisp, stringless one-foot stalks.
-It’s perfect for snacking on right out of the garden (with peanut butter, of course) and grows best in zones 4-10.
+It’s perfect for snacking on right out of the garden (with peanut butter, of course) and grows best in Zones 4 to 10.

 You can buy packets, 1-ounce packages, and even 1-pound sacks if celery is your favorite food in the universe at Eden Brothers.

-This sweet, extra-crunchy variety grows extra tall: up to 18 inches!
-You can also sow these 6-8 inches apart instead of 12, which makes for a heartier crop.
+This sweet, extra-crunchy hybrid variety grows extra tall: up to 18 inches!
+You can also sow these six to eight inches apart instead of 12, which makes for a heartier crop.